Skip to main content

 • Some seniors need homemaking assistance with tasks like cleaning and cooking

-• Another type of client to receive home care are those affected by memory loss /difficulties such as Alzheimer’s or dementia.
+• Another type of client to receive home care is those affected by memory loss /difficulties, such as Alzheimer’s or dementia.
 Memory care typically requires 24-hour assistance to keep the client safe and content.

 Why In-Home Care Instead of Moving to a Facility?

-Many seniors want to stay in their homes as long as possible as their home is their safe, familiar space where they feel they have autonomy.
+Many seniors want to stay in their homes as long as possible, as their home is their safe, familiar space where they feel they have autonomy.
 Some seniors find that moving to an assisted living community or nursing home means starting over with foreign people, places, and an interrupted schedule.
 With in-home care, independence is assured and is associated with higher confidence levels and happiness.
-For example, you have hip replacement surgery and you go back home to a physical therapist who helps your recovery, you are able to sleep in your own bed, eat your own food and rest well in a familiar place.
+For example, if you have hip replacement surgery, and you go back home to a physical therapist who helps your recovery, you can sleep in your own bed, eat your own food, and rest well in a familiar place.
 Home care workers also offer rest for the person’s spouse or other caregivers.

 Types of In-Home Care